i-love-flamingo/example-helloworld/Readme.md

 import (
 	"flamingo.me/dingo"
+	"flamingo.me/flamingo/v3/framework/web"

 	"flamingo.me/example-helloworld/src/helloworld/interfaces"
-	"flamingo.me/flamingo/v3/framework/web"
 )

 // Module is our helloWorld Module type Module struct{}

-// Configure is the default Method a Module need to implement func (m *Module) Configure(injector *dingo.Injector) {
+// Configure is the default Method a Module needs to implement func (m *Module) Configure(injector *dingo.Injector) {
-	//Call Bind helper of router Module
+	// Call Bind helper of router Module
 	// It is a shortcut for: injector.BindMulti((*router.Module)(nil)).To(new(routes))
 	// So what it does is register our routes struct as a router Module - so that it is "known" to the router module web.BindRoutes(injector, new(routes))